doczjs/docz/CONTRIBUTING.md

 - Work in the **src** folder of a respective package and **DO NOT** check `dist` in the commits.

 - It's OK - and a very nice thing - to have multiple small commits as you work on the PR - we will let GitHub automatically squash it before merging.

-### If adding a new feature:

-- Make sure that [all examples](https://github.com/pedronauck/docz/tree/master/examples) are running as expected
-- Provide convincing reason to add this feature.
-Ideally you should open a suggestion issue first and have it greenlighted before working on it.

 ## Contributors